blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Moffein-Clay_Men/README.md

 Adds the unfinished Clay Man into the game as a fast melee trash mob that can deal high damage to unwary players.

 They can chase and keep up with sprinting players, but can be outmaneuvered by jumping and strafing.

-Spawns on Abandoned Aqueduct, Aphelian Sanctuary, Sulfur Pools Replaces Imps on Scorched Acres
+Spawns on Abandoned Aqueduct, Aphelian Sanctuary, Sulfur Pools

+Replaces Imps on Scorched Acres

 [![](https://i.imgur.com/Wa6TVRR.png)]()

 All players need the mod.

 Partially based on rob's unfinished Clay Man code.

 ## Installation
 Place ClayMen.dll in /Risk of Rain 2/BepInEx/plugins/

 ## Changelog

+1.4.5

+- Removed debug text.

+1.4.4

+- Lunge force increased from 1600 -> 1800 (reverted 1.4.0 lunge force nerf)
+- Fixed Ghost Clay Men being unable to deal damage.
+	- Railgunner weakpoint has shifted as a result of this change due to internal jank.

 1.4.3